Best SUVs 2024

 The BMW iX is the perfect example of how not to judge a book by its cover.
 Certainly its, erm, distinctive design won't be to all tastes, but it'll certainly get you noticed in a sea of cookie-cutter SUV designs out there.

 But its best qualities lie beneath the bodywork.
 Like all of BMW's X models, it's an SUV that makes you feel good every time you drive it, with a brilliant all-round driving experience.
-Cheaper models like the BMW X3 lead the class in terms of ride, handling and engines, but the all-electric iX really shows what the brand's engineers can do when everything is pushed to the limit.
+Cheaper models like the BMW X3 are still great in terms of ride, handling and engines, but the all-electric iX really shows what the brand's engineers can do when everything is pushed to the limit.

 Even the entry-level BMW iX xDrive40 is pretty sprightly to drive, but you'll want the xDrive 50 model, which comes with more power and a bigger battery.
 The range is up to a seriously impressive 380 miles, and it'll do 0-62mph in a sports car-baiting 4.6 seconds.